timonus/TJReadLater/Readme.markdown

 ## Notes

 - The Read It Later API requires an [API Key](http://readitlaterlist.com/api/signup/).
 In order to use the TJReadItLater object, you must fill in `API_KEY` and `APP_NAME` in TJReadItLater.m.
 There is a `#warning` highlighting this.
+- Using TJReadLater?
+Please email about it, I'd love your feedback! [tijoinc@gmail.com](mailto:tijoinc@gmail.com)

 ## TBD